annapamma/vue-heatmap-tutorial/README.md

 You may be alarmed by the rents, but do not be alarmed by the task.
 We'll be working through this step-by-step, starting with a smaller heat map and building up to this endpoint.

 ## Outcomes
-By the end of this tutorial, you will be adequately familiar with the structure and function of ApexCharts heatmaps to customize your applications to fit their own data visualization needs.
+By the end of this tutorial, you will be adequately familiar with the structure and function of ApexCharts heatmaps to customize your applications to fit your own data visualization needs.

 ## Prerequisites
 Readers should have a working familiarity with HTML and JavaScript, access to a browser, and an active Internet connection.